Tamara Davison

 Tamara Davison is a journalist who specializes in sustainability and the environment.
 Reporting from around the world, she's seen firsthand the direct impact waste is having on coastal communities and our oceans.
 As a diver trained in ecological monitoring, the changes Tamara has seen in marine habitats inspired her to action.
 She's previously written for The Guardian, The Independent and the Evening Standard.
 She's also produced environmental documentaries for EuroNews.

-Over the last few decades, the beauty market has expanded — and to meet rising demand, many brands have inadvertently made their environmental footprint worse.
-The rate at which pollution created by the cosmetic industry enters our environment is escalating (Plastic Pollution Coalition, 2022).
+The beauty market has expanded over the last few decades — and to meet rising demand, many brands have inadvertently made their environmental footprint worse.

 Want to find out how your beauty brand can reduce plastic waste?
 Check out our guide on Sustainable Strategy for Beauty Brands, where you can find advice on how to reduce your plastic packaging, the benefits of introducing a greener strategy, and guidance on the first steps.